 Find details of address, telephone and fax numbers for Australian embassies, high commissions, consulates and multilateral mission offices around the world.

 Index page with a fully searchable, hypertext-linked resource that includes treaty texts (Australian Treaty Series), indexes, status lists, and explanatory material.

-The Council for Australian-Arab Relations (CAAR) was established to strengthen ties between Australia and Arab countries.
+Established in January 2003 as an initiative to strengthen ties between Australia and Arab countries.

-The Council on Australia Latin America Relations (COALAR) was established to help increase relations between Australia and Latin America, with a particular emphasis on commercial issues.
+Established to help increase relations between Australia and Latin America, with a particular emphasis on commercial issues.

-Links to the Department's Portfolio Budget Statements 2013-2014.
+Links to the Department's portfolio budget statements.